Blackburn Study Center & Gallery

 The preservation of the Study Center and Archives is crucial to the legacy of Robert Blackburn, whose contributions to printmaking and education continue to inspire and impact the arts community.
 Your support is essential to maintaining this important space for education, legacy-building, and access to printmaking history.

-• An Online Digital Platform for the The Only Thing That Lasts: An Oral History of Robert Blackburn’s Printmaking Workshop funded by the Dedalus Foundation.
+The Only Thing That Lasts: An Oral History of Robert Blackburn’s Printmaking Workshop is an educational platform supported by the Dedalus Foundation.

 Edition 1-3: $900